Favorite Cream Cheese Frosting

 Learn how to make sweet and tangy cream cheese frosting with this easy recipe.
 This favorite frosting is creamy and thick, holds its shape when piped, and tastes incredible on carrot cake, spice cake, and so much more.
-You only need 5 ingredients, but make sure you use a block of cream cheese, not cream cheese spread.
+You only need 5 ingredients, but make sure you use a brick of cream cheese, not cream cheese spread.

 Do you need that little something *extra* for your desserts?